 How are the rules enforced?

-Individuals can be issued with fines of £100, reduced to £50 if paid within 14 days, up to a maximum of £3,200 for repeat offences with more serious offences being prosecuted.
-The Police have powers to disperse groups of over thirty people and remove people from an area.
+Individuals can be issued with fines of £100, up to £3,200 for repeat offences with more serious offences being prosecuted.
+The Police have powers to disperse groups of over 6 people and remove people from an area.

 What about clinically vulnerable individuals?

 Those who have been unidentified as at “high-risk” of contracting COVID-19 are now able to gather in groups of up to six people outdoors.
 This number includes individuals outside of the household.
 Those shielding can also form a “support bubble” with one other household.

 Northern Ireland: https://www.nidirect.gov.uk/campaigns/coronavirus-covid-19

 - *The pandemic is NOT over – the lives of our families and friends are still at risk.

 - Check your car over carefully if it’s not been used for a while, paying particular attention to tyres and brakes.

 - Maintain social distancing of 2 metres where possible (1 metre in certain circumstances – refer to Government guidelines).

 - If you previously declared your MG as being on SORN to the DVLA , be sure to update it before taking to the road.